-Scoring will occur for each conflicting service area separately from the non-conflicting areas.
-For those applicants that have the highest score for conflicting areas and have submitted an application that falls within the required parameters of the BEAD program, they will be considered as the potential awardee for their entire proposed service area.
-For applicants that do not have the highest score for conflicting areas, the applicants will be provided the opportunity to amend their proposals to include only non-conflicting locations.
+For those applicants that have the highest score for conflicting areas and have submitted an application that falls within the required parameters of the BEAD program, they will be considered as the presumptive awardee for their entire proposed service area.
+For applicants that have the highest score for only some conflicting areas (if applicable), the applicants will be provided the opportunity to amend their proposal to remove conflicting locations for which they did not receive the highest score.
+For applicants that do not have the highest score for conflicting locations, which will be provided the opportunity to amend their proposals to include only non-conflicting locations, which will be granted a final score based only on those non-conflicting locations should the applicant choose to make this amendment.
+Any applicant that does not amend their proposal during this period to remove areas for which they did not receive the highest score will not be considered to be a presumptive awardee for any location for which they submitted an application.